-The Bachelor of Business Administration (BBA) is a full-time, 180 ECTS program divided into three years; Sophomore, Junior, and Senior.
-Students who did not complete their Freshman year in their Secondary studies may be required to complete a Freshman level course before they continue to this program.
+The Bachelor of Business Administration (BBA) is a full-time, 180 ECTS program divided into three years: sophomore, junior, and senior.
+Students who did not complete their freshman year in their Secondary studies may be required to complete a freshman level module before they continue to this program.
 The Swiss School of Management offers the Freshman year through our collaboration with study.com.
 Classes are lectured by qualified faculty with an International Curriculum.
 Students also participate in internships, company visits, excursions, forums, symposia, guest speaker presentations/webinars, e-conferences, and much more.

-The program culminates with the submission and defense of a thesis on a businessrelated subject of the student's choosing.
+The program culminates with the submission and defense of a thesis on a business-related subject of the student's choosing.
 Students who complete the program are awarded the Bachelor of Business Administration degree from the Swiss School of Management.